krcools/Makeitso.jl/README.md

 ```

 The toplevel `@target` is `average`, which computes the sum of all entries in the column `sol` of the `DataFrame` computed by the `@sweep` `solutions`.
 The `@sweep` `solutions` has two dependencies: one named `base` which is shared among all iterations (which should and will only be computed once), and another named `ore` which depends on the swept over variable `seed`.
 Iteration specific dependencies are declared by an exclamation mark.

+The last two lines ask for `average` to be built w.r.t. a range of parameters.
+This could have been achieved by defining another `@sweep`, but because this scenario is so common, it is supported in this lightweight format as well.
+The `sweep` function used a heuristic to determine which of the keyword arguments are to be considered _atomic_ parameters, and which to be considered variable ranges.
+Iterable containers meant as parameters should be protected by boxing them in a `Ref`.

 Running this script the first time in a new Julia session results in